 Any Member of the University Community (faculty, staff, parent, community member, alum, or Student) may refer a Student of concern or report an incident involving a Student's distressed or disruptive behavior to the Dean of Students Office.
-Faculty, Staff, and Students may also contact University Counseling Services ("UCC"), Student Responsibility & Community Standards, Student Health, or a Behavioral Concerns Committee ("BCC") designee for a consultation when s/he observes early warnings signs of concerns.
+Faculty, Staff, and Students may also contact University Counseling Center ("UCC"), Student Responsibility & Community Standards or Student Health, for a consultation when they observe early warnings signs of concerns.
 Reports and referrals will be forwarded to the BCC for review and/or evaluation.